 Unlike most offenses, you cannot get your records sealed (also known as a non-disclosure), if you complete a deferred adjudication probation.
 In Texas, a deferred adjudication probation is a type of probation that does not leave a “final” conviction on your record if completed successfully.
 For most offenses, successfully completing a deferred adjudication probation would entitle you to get your records sealed, but unfortunately, cases involving findings of family violence are not eligible to be sealed.

 This is another reason why it is critical to do everything possible to obtain a dismissal or acquittal.
 If your domestic violence case is dismissed, or you are found “not guilty” at trial, then you will be entitled to obtain an expunction of your arrest.
 In Texas an expunction of a domestic violence arrest is considered to be the best result as it deletes all records of the arrest and even allows you to deny the existence of the arrest for most purposes.
 Obtaining an expunction of a domestic violence charge should always be the ultimate goal.

 Contact Our Houston Domestic Violence Lawyer Today

-Whatever defense Mr. Ceja uses, you can trust that it will be the most effective one for your particular case.
-As an accomplished domestic violence attorney, he knows precisely which legal tool to use and when.
-He is as dedicated as he is capable.
-If you have been arrested for domestic violence, be proactive: contact Ceja Law.
-The sooner Jose Ceja is on the case, the safer you will be.
+Whatever the facts of your case, Ceja Law Firm will work to find the best strategy for you and maximize your chances of an excellent result.
+As an accomplished domestic violence attorney, Mr. Ceja knows precisely which legal tool to use and when.
+If you have been arrested for domestic violence, contact Ceja Law.
 Get in touch with us as soon as possible so we can begin by filling out the contact form or giving us call for a FREE consultation.